 - As rules are triggered, alerts are sent to your configured destinations

-- Normalized logs can be searched from Panther’s Data Explorer (Enterprise only)
+- Normalized logs can be searched from Panther’s Data Explorer

 - Sit back and monitor your activity!